yanghengtang/tp/docs/DeveloperGuide.md

 **Introduction**

 This section describes the feature that allows users to list appointments in the MediConnect database.
-Users can either list all appointments or filter them based on the NRIC of doctors or patients.
+Users can either list all appointments or filter them based on the NRIC of the doctor or/and patient.

 #### Implementation